 (5) Tier 2.
-In addition to the items in subsection (3) of this section, applicants seeking to obtain a carbon intensity for a Tier 2 fuel using the full WA-GREET 3.0 model must first submit the information required in subsections (b) through (h) to Ecology and request approval of their proposed approach for modeling the carbon intensity of their pathway or pathways.
-In response to such a submission, Ecology may either approve it, deny it, or approve it with draft operating conditions that a verifier can use to determine the scope of the verification services they must provide.
-If Ecology denies the submission, Ecology must provide the applicant with an explanation why it was denied, and the applicant may resubmit information to seek an approval.
-Once the applicant gains Ecology's initial approval, they may then seek verification of their application under must submit the following:
+In addition to the items in subsection (3) of this section, applicants seeking to obtain a carbon intensity for a Tier 2 fuel using the full WA-GREET 3.0 model ((must submit)) first submit the information required in (b) through (h) of this subsection to ecology and request approval of their proposed approach for modeling the carbon intensity of their pathway or pathways.
+In response to such a submission, ecology may either approve it, deny it, or approve it with draft operating conditions that a verifier can use to determine the scope of the verification services they must provide.
+If ecology denies the submission, ecology must provide the applicant with an explanation why it was denied, and the applicant may resubmit information to seek an approval.
+Once the applicant gains ecology's initial approval, they may then seek verification of their application under the following: